-- Further refine the basic competencies required for the successful completion of the M.Ed. program. - Develop those specialized competencies which are required to accomplish his or her professional goals.
+- 1. Further refine the basic competencies required for the successful completion of the $M.Ed.\ program.$ - 2.
+Develop those specialized competencies that are required to accomplish his or her professional goals.

 Elementary Education (EED)

 The Elementary Education program is designed to provide the graduate student with improved performance in teaching, research, and curriculum development skills, at the M.Ed. and Ed.S. levels.